François Brousse: The Poetry of Victor Hugo (c. 1935)

-His notebook on The Poetry of Victor Hugo, "the strong giant, especially in his kindness to the humble," yet again exemplifies this high poetic awareness.
-He lets his thoughts amble on Odes et Ballades (Odes and Ballads), Les quatre Vents de l’Esprit (The Four Winds of the Spirit), Le Pape (The Pope), La Pitié suprême (Supreme Mercy), Religions et Religion (Religions and Religion), L’Âne (The Donkey), Toute la Lyre (The Whole Lyre), Dernière Gerbe (Last Gleanings) but he swore that "the most beautiful books written by this great genius are Les Contemplations (Contemplations), La Légende des siècles (The Legend of the Ages), La Fin de Satan (The End of Satan) and Dieu (God)."
+In his early writings, François Brousse analyzed the works of Victor Hugo.
+Brousse reviewed several of Hugo's publications, including Odes et Ballades (Odes and Ballads), Les quatre Vents de l’Esprit (The Four Winds of the Spirit), Le Pape (The Pope), La Pitié suprême (Supreme Mercy), Religions et Religion (Religions and Religion), L’Âne (The Donkey), Toute la Lyre (The Whole Lyre), Dernière Gerbe (Last Gleanings) but he said that the most well written are Les Contemplations (Contemplations), La Légende des siècles (The Legend of the Ages), La Fin de Satan (The End of Satan) and Dieu (God).

-An extract from this notebook particularly stresses both the impetuous style and precocious commitment of the young François Brousse :

-When Death places her skeleton hand upon her eyelids, the grateful country makes her grandiose funerals and builds her a statue made of bronze and gold.
+Brousse's early notebooks contain personal reflections on his goals as a writer.
+One specific entry uses a story about a statue to describe his commitment to protecting the reputation of great artists:"When Death places her skeleton hand upon her eyelids, the grateful country makes her grandiose funerals and builds her a statue made of bronze and gold.
 But a few envious mosquitoes, filled with venom, come and circle around the statue, harassing the giant dreaming under the luminous sky with their miniature stingers.
 A child passed by.
 He was an adolescent filled with joy and pride from the glory of Titan, his ancestor.
 He saw the hideous crowd jeering in the face of the powerful statue.
 With an indignant and serene gesture, he drove away the revolting whirlwind and kneeled before the great statue, which had been insulted.
-I will be this child.

-For him, "a people without poets are an earth without a sky."
-The "child" embodies this auroral poetry.
-The budding poet wants to bring a new dawn to the old world, collapsing and rotting.
-This is what he stated at the end of his life :

-The particularity of great poets is to always add something new.
-By adding something new, they change their readers because by being completely baffled, the readers try to find the key to the mystery, the enigma, the big key that opens all the heavens for us.
-And they get there.
-All they need to do is love.
-To love is a word full of all the stars.
+I will be this child."In this passage, the "child" represents Brousse's belief that a new generation of poets must defend the work of those who came before them.
+He argued that society needs poets to provide inspiration, later stating that "a people without poets are an earth without a sky."